centiservice/mats3_site/_docs/C-explore/03-jbang-mats-springconfig.md

 Invoke it as shown previously.
 Alternatively, run the catalog-variant `jbang SpringMediumServiceSpringFuturization@centiservice` ([file w/comments](https://github.com/centiservice/mats3-jbang/blob/main/jbang/spring/SpringMediumServiceSpringFuturization.java))

 This creates a Spring service bean which autowires/injects the MatsFuturizer.
-A service method employs the MatsFuturizer like previously.
+The service has a method employing the MatsFuturizer like previously.
 From the main class, we fetch this bean from the Spring context, and invoke the service method.
 A more relevant setup would be a Servlet Container, in which case you'd probably inject it into a class with `@RequestMapping`-annotated methods on it.

 While making such clients might seem very tempting, as it resembles how you'd make clients when using REST endpoints for